 Implanting the embryos in the woman’s uterus: One or a few of the resulting embryos are transferred from the culture dish into the woman’s uterus through the vagina.
 The number of embryos implanted is determined by the woman’s age and likelihood of response to treatment.

-This technique may be used when other techniques are likely to be unsuccessful or when the problem with sperm is severe.
-It resembles in vitro fertilization except that only one sperm is injected into only one egg.
+It resembles in vitro fertilization except that only one sperm is injected into each egg.

-This technique can be used if the fallopian tubes are functioning normally.
+GIFT can be used if the fallopian tubes are functioning normally.
 Eggs and selected active sperm are obtained as for in vitro fertilization, but the eggs are not fertilized with sperm in the laboratory.
 Instead, the eggs and sperm are transferred to the far end of the woman’s fallopian tube through a small incision in the abdomen (using a laparoscope) or through the vagina (guided by ultrasonography), so that the egg can be fertilized in the fallopian tube.
 Thus, this technique is more invasive than in vitro fertilization.
-GIFT is rarely used in the United States because IVF is very successful.

 These techniques include the following:

 Transfer of a fertilized egg (zygote) to the fallopian tube (rarely done)

 Use of eggs or embryos from another woman (donor), especially if women are over age 42

 Transfer of frozen embryos to a surrogate mother

 These techniques raise moral and ethical issues, including questions about the following:

 Disposal of stored embryos (especially in cases of death or divorce)